bcgov/Mautic-Openshift/README.md

     To allow emails to be sent out to contacts, you must change the Frequency Rule within Mautic.
     Scrolling down, you will see the "Default Frequency Rule".
 This number will be the maximum number of emails that can be sent to a user in the given time period.
 Setting this number to a reasonable value will help prevent unintentional email spamming.

-    To customize the unsubscribe text, scroll down to "Unsubscribe Settings".
+    To customize the unsubscribe text that is to be displayed at the end of an email, scroll down to "Unsubscribe Settings".
 Replace the `|URL|` text under `Text for the {unsubscribe_text} token` with the mautic subsription app url.
 Doing so will allow us to easily generate the unsubscribe message in an email by adding `{unsubscribe_text}` to an email.

     Make sure to apply and save your changes.